 On April 15, a detachment from Rouen of two-hundred eleven other ranks - accompanied by two officers - reported...to duty...with the Newfoundland Battalion already billeted in the village of Englebelmer some three kilometres behind the lines of the Western Front.
-Private Linehan is documented as having been among that number sent from Rouen, a contingent which included not only personnel from Ayr, but also others from Gallipoli and Egypt whose departure from there had been delayed.
+Private Whalen is documented as being among that number, a contingent which included not only personnel from Ayr, but also others from Gallipoli and Egypt whose departure from there had been delayed.

-Some eight months before the above time, while Private Linehan and his 'F' Company had been beginning their time of training at Ayr in the summer of 1915, those aforementioned four senior companies, 'A', 'B', 'C' and 'D', of the Newfoundland Regiment, had become its 1st Battalion.

-The unit had thereupon been attached to the 88th Infantry Brigade of the 29th Division of the (British) Mediterranean Expeditionary Force and had been despatched to active service.
+While Private Whalen and his 'F' Company were beginning their time of training at Ayr in the summer of 1915, the aforementioned four senior companies, 'A', 'B', 'C' and 'D', of the Newfoundland Regiment, having now become the 1st Battalion, had thereupon been attached to the 88th Infantry Brigade of the 29th Division of the (British) Mediterranean Expeditionary Force and had been despatched to...active service.